popcorn195/Calculator/README.md

 # Calculator
-Calculator app made using HTML, CSS, and JS
+Calculator app made using HTML, CSS, and JS, having an additional feature of Dark and Light Theme.